 Take a quick test 👇 (Psst...all answers can be found on this page)

-Get more tips on onbaording here: Everything you need to know about onboarding
+Get more tips on onboarding here: Everything you need to know about onboarding

-Tip no. 1: The first 90 days are essential for success
+Onboarding Tip No. 1: The First 90 Days are Essential for Success

-When a new hire experiences a high level of service from colleagues and leadership within the first 90 days, they will typically have a more positive attitude towards the new job, be more engaged, and increase the work effort.
-This was shown in a study based off of 294 new hires (Source: Academy of Management, 2012)
+When new hires experience a high level of service from colleagues and leadership within the first 90 days, they will typically have a more positive attitude towards the new job, be more engaged, and increase their work effort.
+This was shown in a study based on 294 new hires (Source: Academy of Management, 2012)